valeriux/SEI-Project-01/README.md

 ## Future features

-I would like to add three difficulty levels.
+I would like to add:
+- Three difficulty levels.

-I would like to add 3 types of missile: slow straight ones, fast straight ones and wiggly ones which are the most powerful.
+- Three types of missile: slow straight ones, fast straight ones and wiggly ones which are the most powerful.

-I would like to add some base shelters.
+- A base shelters.